7Osman7/BiClassifierInsects/README.md

 To try this CNN, simply clone the repo on your local machine and make sure to change the paths in config.py.
 The BinaryClassifier script will automatically search for and use a CUDA compatible gpu if available.

 Note: I rearranged the dataset from kaggle into train-test-validation (roughly 60-20-20 split).
-I uploaded the rearranged the dataset as a zipped file
+I uploaded the rearranged the dataset as a zipped file, as github would not allow me to upload folders that big. dataset can be found here: https://www.dropbox.com/sh/m7wih4f46qeerrj/AAAJXL9NgnY8B9f9_fzoKp-Qa?dl=0

 # Results